taz77/otrs-freshdesk-migration/README.md

 More than likely you will have to run this process many times due to the API limit.
 I cannot provide instruction on that because it depends on the operating system you are using.

+##How Long Will This Take##
+Setup the config file then run this: php howlongwillthistake.php

 ##Credits##
 Database abstraction classes come from Drupal (https://www.drupal.org)